geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " For three long years in darkness I remaiu'd.

-" A salamander heard rny moan ; his aid
+" A salamander heard rny moan; his aid

 " Thro' the firm rock at length my passage made.

 " This morn my native realm, and light of day,
-" Again I view'd rejoicing ; on my way
+" Again I view'd rejoicing; on my way
-" I met a nymph : with many a streaming tear,
+" I met a nymph: with many a streaming tear,
 " Her lips the tale of wrongs and woe declare,
 " And ask'd my aid.
 To day, she said, the king
 " Graced with his bride the tourney's crowded ring.